 I have never heard her complain about anything.
 I mean literally never, which is astonishing when you think about it.

 It wasn’t because her life was perfect; she had plenty of challenges, including cancer, financial crises, and chronic pain to name a few.
-But this remarkable woman kept her head up, beamed with the most genuine smile from the heart you can imagine, and carried on.
+But this remarkable woman kept her head up, always gave most warm, genuine smile you can imagine, and carried on.

 So that’s what I’ll try to do today.
 I won’t wallow in my losses.
 Insead, I’ll do what my mother would want me to do: I’ll take good care of myself, and work hard to take a positive approach to the day.
 And hope to see her soon.

 Update: At 97, my mother was finally failing and my sister called to tell me to come if I could.
 As someone was putting me on the train in Virginia to go to New Jersey, where I had not been in more than a year because of Lyme, my sister called.
 My mother was gone.
 One more loss in a long list: The chance to say good-bye.